Bombay Jayashri

-Jayashri Ramnath ("Bombay") is an Indian Carnatic vocalist, singer, and musician.
+Jayashri Ramnath, known professionally as Bombay Jayashri, is an Indian Carnatic vocalist, singer, and musician.
 She has sung songs in multiple languages, including for Tamil, Telugu, Kannada, Malayalam, Hindi and English movies.
-Born into a family of musicians, Jayashri represents the fourth generation of music practitioners in her family.
 Trained by Lalgudi Jayaraman and T.R.
 Balamani, She was awarded India's fourth highest civilian award, the Padma Shri, in 2021.
-In December 2023, she was awarded the most prestigious award in the Carnatic music field, the Sangeetha Kalanidhi, by the Madras Music Academy.
+In December 2023, she received the Sangeetha Kalanidhi, by the Madras Music Academy.
 She was nominated for an Academy Award for Best Original Song (Oscar) for Pi's Lullaby from Life of Pi movie.
-She is one of the most sought-after Carnatic musicians today.

 Early life and training

 Jayashri was born into a Tamil-speaking family in Calcutta.
 She received her initial training in Carnatic music from her parents, Smt.
 Seethalakshmy Subramaniam and Shri.
 N. N. Subramaniam, and was later trained by Lalgudi Jayaraman and T. R. Balamani.
 She also learned to play the Veena from G. N. Dhandapani Iyer.

 Jayashri received training in Hindustani classical music from K. Mahavir Jaipurwale and Ajay Pohankar.
 She also holds a diploma in Indian music from the Gandharva Mahavidyalaya, Delhi.

 Jayashri studied Bharatanatyam under Guru K. Kalyanasundaram Pillai of Shri Rajarajeshwari Bharatha Natya Kalamandir, Mumbai.
 She was also involved in theater with the Amateur Dramatic Club, Mumbai.